Écublens, Fribourg

-Écublens ([ekyblɑ̃]; Ècubllens, locally Ekubyin [ekyˈbjɛ̃]) is a municipality in the district of Glâne in the canton of Fribourg in Switzerland.
+Écublens ([ekyblɑ̃]; Ècubllens, locally Ekubyin [ekyˈbjɛ̃]) is a former municipality in the district of Glâne in the canton of Fribourg in Switzerland.
+On 1 January 2025, the former municipalities of Auboranges, Chapelle and Écublens merged into the municipality of Rue.

 History

 Ecublens is first mentioned in 1180 as Escublens.
 The municipality was formerly known by its German name Scubilingen, however, that name is no longer used.

 Geography

 Ecublens has an area, As of 2009, of 4.9 km2.
 Of this area, 3.19 km2 or 65.1% is used for agricultural purposes, while 1.17 km2 or 23.9% is forested.
 Of the rest of the land, 0.41 km2 or 8.4% is settled (buildings or roads), 0.1 km2 or 2.0% is either rivers or lakes.

 Of the built up area, housing and buildings made up 3.9% and transportation infrastructure made up 4.3%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 43.5% is used for growing crops and 20.8% is pastures.
 All the water in the municipality is flowing water.

 The municipality is located on the border with the Canton of Vaud and on the left bank of the Broye.
 It consists of the linear village of Ecublens and the hamlets of Eschiens and Villangeaux.
 From 1883 until their merger in 1969, all three communities were independent municipalities that were administered together.